-The existing supplementary value 8-Unknown was replaced in ABF MHC NBEDS 2022-23 with the value 7-Not stated / Missing and value 9-Unable to rate' and should be used for values that are missing or unknown in the RUG ADL tool.
+The supplementary value 9-Unable to rate should be used for values that are missing or unknown in the RUG ADL tool.

 Key reference

 • Fries BE, Schneider DP, et al (1994) Refining a casemix measure for nursing homes.
 Resource Utilisation Groups (RUG-III).
 Medical Care, 32, 668-685.